decrinoa/spinodal_decomposition/README.md

 - i(j-1) item is obtained by stacking vertically the last row of the original matrix in top of the original matrix deprived of the last row;
 - i(j+1) item is obtained by stacking vertically all the row of the original matrix starting from the second one in top of the original matrix deprived of the first row;
-- (i-1)j item is obtained by stacking orizontally the last column of the original matrix on the left of the original matrix deprived of the last column;
+- (i-1)j item is obtained by stacking horizontally the last column of the original matrix on the left of the original matrix deprived of the last column;
-- (i+1)j item is obtained by stacking orizontally all the column of the original matrix starting from the second one on the left of the original matrix deprived of the first column.
+- (i+1)j item is obtained by stacking horizontally all the column of the original matrix starting from the second one on the left of the original matrix deprived of the first column.

 In this way also the element at the border of the matrix are properly handled.